seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-team_number.md

 Mutatation testing is needed because it tells us the quality of our test suite and how good it is at catching bugs.

 Advantages of Mutation Testing
+     -Mutation Testing is automated
+     -Mutation Testing gives us the mutation score, which tells us when to stop testing and which test suite's quality is better

 Disadvantages of Mutation Testing
+     -Mutation Testing is time consuming
+     -The presence of equivalent mutants (there tends to be a lot of equivalent mutants in SUTs)

 # Explain your SELENUIM test case design process